Neighbourhood Wardens

 Neighbourhood Warden

-The Neighbourhood Wardens deal specifically with housing services and resolve a wide range of neighbourhood issues.
+The Neighbourhood Wardens deal specifically with housing services.
+They resolve a wide range of neighbourhood issues.

-They work closely with housing officers, Open Spaces, and other departments to maintain and improve housing areas, including the communal areas in blocks of flats.
+They work closely with housing officers, open spaces, and other departments to maintain and improve housing areas.
+This includes the communal areas in blocks of flats.

 They will need your help, and with that support they can improve the appearance of public areas, help reduce crime and build a better community.